 5. Waterfall Braid

-A waterfall braid is one of those easy romantic braids, and resembles a French braid worn horizontally.
+A waterfall braid is one of those easy romantic braids and resembles a French braid worn horizontally.
 Loose waterfalls leave the bottom chain link, well, loose.
 This look is best worn on hair that’s left down, and as recently discovered, is super fabulous on ombrés, as the color gradation can blend seamlessly into where the braid “falls” into the rest of your hair.
 Updos can get some love too: Simply start the French braid at your partline near your bang area, and move across, incorporating hair from your crown and finishing near the ear.
-Tie the rest of your hair into a bun, and get ready to get ‘grammed.
+Tie the rest of your hair into a bun and you’re ready to go.

 6. French Braid/Dutch Braid Combo